Through our interactive benchmarking tool, important facts and figures of our national companies can be analysed and compared.

 As part of our CR strategy, we have taken part successfully for many years in ESGT-Share is included in the financial market’s sustainability indexes.ratings, which we select based on reputation, relevance, and independence.
 When rating agencies give high marks to our social and ecological commitment, the

-In 2021, the T-Share was again listed on leading sustainability indexes, including S&P Global’s prominent, and CSA-based, DJSI World and DJSI Europe.
-Our shares were also listed yet again on the FTSE4Good Index (for the tenth year running) and the UN Global Compact 100 Index.
-We are also listed on the Euronext Indices.
+In 2022, the T-Share was again listed on leading sustainability indexes, including S&P Global’s prominent, and CSA-based, DJSI World and DJSI Europe.
+Our shares were also listed yet again on the FTSE4Good Index Series (for the eleventh year running) and the UN Global Compact 100 Index.
+We are also still listed on the Euronext Indexes.

 The table below presents a selection of other T-Share listings.